NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 We will now create a slurm script, and put our blast command into it.

 1. make sure you are in your project home area
-2. copy the file `sample_slurm.slurm` file to this location
+2. copy the file `sample_slurm.slurm` file in samplefiles to this location
 3. open the file using `nano`
 4. edit the file so that you are using the same options that you used with the `qlogin` command above.